alex-rubickanov/alex-rubickanov/README.md

 - 🌱 I’m currently learning: Blender and Unity
-- 👯 I’m looking to collaborate with Todd Howard, Josef Fares or at least Neil Druckmann
+- 👯 I’m looking to collaborate with game studios
 - 🤔 I’m looking for help with: Texturing
 - 💬 Ask me about: Life
 - 📫 How to reach me: a.miroshnichenko@student.saedubai.com